Up to 60% off sofas & mattresses — limited‑time deals.

 Read the fine print that actually matters

-• whether the sofa stayed quiet (no creaks) after real use.
+• whether the sofa stays quiet after repeated use.

 Action Summary

-• Measure the room in both modes: closed sofa footprint and fully opened bed footprint
+• Measure the room in both modes: closed sofa footprint and fully opened bed footprint, especially if you are also looking at the best couches for small spaces.

-• Measure the delivery path: doorways, hallways, tight turns, elevators/stairs
+• Measure the delivery path: doorways, hallways, stairs, elevators, and tight turns.

-• Choose a mechanism that matches your strength, mobility, and patience level
+• Choose a mechanism that matches your space, strength, and patience level.

-• Test both positions (or buy with a strong return policy)
+• Test both sitting comfort and sleeping comfort, or buy from a seller with a strong return policy.

 FAQs